75 Truth Quotes That Will Set You Free

 9. “Some people think that the truth can be hidden with a little cover-up and decoration.
 But as time goes by, what is true is revealed, and what is fake fades away.” —Ismail Haniyeh, Palestinian political leader

 10. “We learned about honesty and integrity—that the truth matters… that you don’t take shortcuts or play by your own set of rules… and success doesn’t count unless you earn it fair and square.” —Michelle Obama, former First Lady.
+Michelle Obama offers more of her wisdom in her books Becoming and The Light We Carry.
 We couldn’t have said it better ourselves in these success quotes.

 11. “If you want to have a healthy mind, you must feed your mind with truth.” —Rick Warren, pastor and author